Integrating with GitHub Actions

 How to integrate Kubescape to GitHub CI

-Use GitHub actions to scan your git repository for misconfigurations with Kubescape.
+Use GitHub actions to scan your Git repository for Compliance misconfigurations and Image vulnerabilities with Kubescape.
 Scan results are included in the pull request.

 Before you begin